richardeschloss/nuxt-socket-io-docs/content/en/installation.md

 }
 ```

-Finally, since the module requires Vuex to operate correctly, please at the minimum make sure you have a Vuex state defined:
+In Nuxt3, Vuex is no longer shipped with it.
+You can consider using my [nuxt3-vuex](https://www.npmjs.com/package/nuxt3-vuex) module to plug it in.
+If you wish to still use Vuex in Nuxt3 (not recommended), then you will also need at the minimum a Vuex state defined:

 ```js{}[store/index.js]
 export const state = () => ({})

 ```

-The module needs this so it can register its own Vuex module
+The module needs this so it can register its own Vuex module.

+(NOTE: a new `iox` option is meant to sort of be a drop-in replacement)